priyal-it/priyal-it/README.md

 # About Me:
 Hi, it's Priyal here.
 I'm a Computer science student with a passion for cybersecurity and data science.
-I enjoy coding and exploring new technologies.
+Sometimes I find coding interesting.

 ## 🌐 Socials: